-The United States Environmental Protection Agency, Region 9 (EPA) is requesting public comment on its proposal to renew and modify an Approval for Veolia Environmental Services Technical Solutions, L.L.C.
+The United States Environmental Protection Agency, Region 9 (EPA) has requested public comment on its proposal to renew and modify an Approval for Veolia Environmental Services Technical Solutions, L.L.C.
 (Veolia), as facility operator, to continue to operate a commercial polychlorinated biphenyl (PCB) storage facility in Phoenix, Arizona.
-This Statement of Basis (SB) presents the terms of the proposed Approval and EPA's rationale for its issuance.
-Consistent with Section 106 of the National Historic Preservation Act (NHPA), EPA is also requesting public comments on its determination that historic properties will not be affected from the renewal and modification of the Approval for Veolia to store PCBs.
+This Statement of Basis (SB) presents the terms of the Approval and EPA's rationale for its issuance.
+Consistent with Section 106 of the National Historic Preservation Act (NHPA), EPA has also requested public comments on its determination that historic properties will not be affected from the renewal and modification of the Approval for Veolia to store PCBs.

 The Approval will be issued pursuant to Section 6(e)(1) of the Toxic Substances Control Act (TSCA) of 1976, 15 U.S.C. § 2605 (e)(1), and 40 C.F.R.
 Part 761, including any amendments or revisions thereto.
 Under TSCA, the action being proposed is known as an "Approval", which is essentially the equivalent to a permit.
 EPA follows a similar administrative process for Approval issuance, renewal and modification as a permit.
-The proposed Approval will allow for continued storage of PCBs.
+The Approval allows for continued storage of PCBs.

-The proposed Approval is based on the written renewal application titled "TSCA Section 6(e) PCB Commercial Storage Renewal Application, Revision 10" revised in June 2015 (Renewal Application).
+The Approval is based on the written renewal application titled "TSCA Section 6(e) PCB Commercial Storage Renewal Application, Revision 10" revised in June 2015 (Renewal Application).

-Veolia is currently operating under an Approval to manage PCB wastes issued by EPA in 1994.
-The 1994 permit was issued to Salesco Systems USA, Inc. Arizona (Salesco).
+Veolia previously operated under an approval to manage PCB wastes issued by EPA in 1994 (1994 Approval).
+The 1994 Approval was issued to Salesco Systems USA, Inc. Arizona (Salesco).
 In May 2000, Salesco sold their assets to Superior Special Services, Inc. (SSS).
 On January 1, 2003, SSS changed its name to Onyx Special Services Inc. (OSS).
 On January 1, 2005, facility ownership was transferred from OSS to Onyx Environmental Services, L.L.C.
 (OES).
 On July 1, 2006, OES officially changed its name to Veolia.
 Applications to renew the 1994 Approval were submitted by: Salesco in December 1999; SSS in September 2001; OSS in April 2003 and April 2004; OES in October 2005; and Veolia in 2009.
 Veolia submitted subsequent revisions in 2010, 2011, 2012, and 2013.
 The revisions were later superseded by Veolia's June 2015 Renewal Application.
-Veolia shall continue to operate under the 1994 Approval until EPA makes a final decision on the Renewal Application.
+Veolia was permitted to operate under the 1994 Approval until EPA made a final decision.

-For the reasons set forth in this SB and the proposed Approval, EPA has concluded that PCB operations at Veolia do not pose an unreasonable risk of injury to human health or the environment.
+For the reasons set forth in this SB and the Approval, EPA has concluded that PCB operations at Veolia do not pose an unreasonable risk of injury to human health or the environment.

-EPA will make a final decision on the Renewal Application after considering public comments.
-A 45-day public comment period will begin on June 15, 2015 and end on July 29, 2015.
-Comments may be submitted to EPA during the public comment period.
+EPA made a final decision on the Renewal Application after considering public comments.
+A 45-day public comment period began on June 15, 2015 and ended on July 29, 2015.
+All comments were submitted to EPA during the public comment period.